 - A copy of the Approach Construction Requirements can be obtained in the Inspection Services Department.

 Once the application and all required documentation is accepted, the City Engineer will review the proposed driveway.
-Please allow up to ten business days for review.
+Please allow up to ten to fifteen business days for review.

 The following inspections must be performed: